vmcggh18/band-project/README.md

 shopping page, etc.

 ## Technologies Uesd ##
 HTML and CSS have been used to produce this application.
-No javascript has been employed at this point.
+Some javascript has been employed to trigger the slides in the carousel.
 The links underlined below list the technologies used to build and enhance this application.
 - [Bootstrap](https://getbootstrap.com/docs/3.3/)
     - Used as the main responsive design framework.
+Bootstrap 4 is used for the carousel and is applied to all elements on that page.
 - [fontawesome](https://fontawesome.com/)
      - Icons used in nav bar, social media section and as button links.
 - [hover.css](http://ianlunn.github.io/Hover/)